Reactor neutrino physics potentials of cryogenic pure-CsI crystal: The bench-top experiment

-The pre-amp circuit board adopted the same size design as the 2-inch SiPM array, and was connected to the SiPM array through a multi-pin connector, which was compact and easy to arrange.
+The cryogenic system was developed based on our previous experiments measuring characteristics of SiPMs from different vendors~\cite{Liu:2022cyy,Wang:2022zsv}.
+Liquid nitrogen was used to cool the temperature of the whole system to 77~Kevin.
+Details about the cryogenic system can be found in the paper mentioned above.
+The pre-amp circuit board adopted the same size design as the 2-inch SiPM array and was connected to the SiPM array through a multi-pin connector, which was compact and easy to arrange.
 The signals of the 2-inch SiPM array were connected in parallel to form a single-channel output signal after pre-amplification.
 The power supply for the preamplifier and the bias voltage for the SiPM array were provided by RAGOL DP831A and DH 1765-4 DC power supplies respectively.
 A LeCroy 104Xs-A oscilloscope was used for data acquisition.
 The trigger signal for data acquisition adopted the method of coincidence of two SiPM arrays.
-CEAN modules were employed for signal splitting, discriminating, and coincidence between the two SiPM arrays.
+CAEN modules were employed for signal splitting, discriminating, and coincidence between the two SiPM arrays.
 Figure~\ref{Flow} shows the data flow of the experiment.

 Once the oscilloscope received a trigger which was from the coincidence of two SiPM arrays, a 20~$\mu$s readout window would be opened with a sampling rate of 500~MS/s.
-The single channel threshold was set to 6~mV, corresponding to about 2$\sim$3~p.e.
+The single channel threshold was set to 6~mV, corresponding to about 2$\sim$3~p.e..
 The coincidence window of the quad coincidence logic unit was set to a width of 100~ns. $^{241}$Am and $^{55}$Fe sources were used to excite the crystal and were placed in the center of one surface of the crystal as shown in Fig.~\ref{detector_graph}.
 After the detector was built, we carried out several rounds of data acquisition at the temperature of liquid nitrogen.
 The experimental results are described in detail below.